 Internet auction sites are also worth looking at, as are freecycling websites such as www.freelywheely.com – which allows people to get rid of unwanted household items with no charge to you.
 All you’ll usually need to do is arrange collection.

-We have a range of beautifully finished properties for sale so even if you don’t fancy a big renovation project, we can help you to find your dream home in Chorley and the surrounding area.
-To take a look, just click here or call us on 01257 547061.
+We have a range of beautifully finished properties for sale.
+Even if you don’t fancy a big renovation project, we can help you to find your dream home in Chorley and the surrounding area.